Project

 Use NetworkId rather than a string to define networks

-Added by Sputnick over 16 years ago.
-Updated over 15 years ago.
+Added by Sputnick over 17 years ago.
+Updated almost 16 years ago.

 Status: